 Cholangiocarcinoma is the growth of cancer cells in the bile duct.
-The bile ducts are a number of branching tubes that carry bile from the liver to the gallbladder and small intestine.
-Bile is a fluid that helps with food digestion and the elimination of waste from the body.
+The bile ducts are tubes that carry bile from the liver to the gallbladder and small intestine.
+Bile is a digestive fluid.

-Cholangiocarcinoma is more common in people 65 years and older.
-Other factors that may increase your chances of cholangiocarcinoma:
+Bile duct cancer is more common in people 65 years and older.
+Other things that may raise the risk are:

-In the early stages of the cancer, there may not be any symptoms.
-As the cancer grows, symptoms may include:
+In the early stages there may be no symptoms.
+As the cancer grows, symptoms may be: